Sidewalk shoveling – Safety is Our Priority

-When sidewalks are not cleared of snow and ice, pedestrians will often leave the snow and ice covered sidewalks and move out into the street creating a safety concern.
-This safety concern is amplified when children on their way to or from school or to and from the bus are walking in the street because sidewalks are not passable.
+When sidewalks are not cleared of snow and ice, pedestrians will often avoid walking on the snow and ice-covered sidewalks and instead walk into the street, creating a safety concern.
+When sidewalks are not a safe place to walk, the public safety concern is amplified – especially when children are walking to or from school or walking to and from the bus and walking in the street because sidewalks are not passable.

 - For these reasons, Douglas County enacted Ordinance O-007-003.
 This Ordinance requires property owners in unincorporated Douglas County to remove snow and ice from the sidewalks adjacent to their property within 24 hours after it stops snowing.

 - Please do not place snow in the street because it will result in larger snow wind-rows in front of your home, created by snowplows.
 Additionally, piles of snow in the area of the gutter will inhibit drainage resulting in buildups of ice in the gutter and on the sidewalk.

 - Please place all snow removed from sidewalks and driveways on your adjacent landscaped areas.
 This practice will benefit the vegetation, reduce the amount of runoff, and will help to manage the amount of snow and ice in the street.

 Vehicles and Snow Removal – Help us do our job – and Improve Public Safety.

 - When a snowstorm is predicted, please remove your vehicle from County streets and roads: Automobiles and other vehicles left parked on County streets and roads during a winter storm make it difficult for snowplows to remove snow and ice.